benlau/fontawesome.pri/README.md

 # FontAwesome.pri

-FontAwesome.pri bundle FontAwesome font and icons table into a single project for QML project.
+FontAwesome.pri bundle FontAwesome font and icon table into a single module for QML project.

 Features
 --------